AlbaMqs/visualizer/README.md

 visualizer::launchApp(df)
 ```

 When you launch the tool, a pop-up window will appear (unless you've already provided your dataframe at the start).
 This first screen allows you to select the dataframe you want to work with.
-Simply choose one from the list and click "Validate."
+Simply choose one from the list and click **Validate**.

 Next, an empty plot will be displayed with a list of layers on the left side.
 Since no layers are added yet, the list will be empty.
 To create your first layer, click on **Add Layer** at the bottom left of the window.
 A new window will open, prompting you to choose the type of chart you'd like to add.
 Select the chart that best suits your needs to insert it into the plot.